Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

 Gabriel Moreno At The Plate

-- Moreno has had at least one RBI in 33.8% of his games this season (26 of 77), with more than one RBI five times (6.5%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 33.3% of his games this year, Moreno has had at least one RBI.
+He's picked up more than one in 6.4% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.